Merkoba/Harambe/README.md

 ## Admin

-Basic admin page to view and delete files:
+There is an admin page to view and delete files:

 ![](admin.png)